drj11/land-use/notes.md

 And, by selecting species and growing conditions, a trade-off between paper and other wood products is possible.

+At 1400 trees per hectare and 17 trees per 1000 kg paper, we get 82,000 kg per hectare.
+Difficult to obtain figures on how long trees for paper are grown, but say every 10 years, and we get 8,200 kg per hectare per year.

 6.7m² per tree
 14m² per person
 0.06 allotments